huifenqi/arch/README.md

 11. [Apply Github workflow to our team][10];
 12. [Think about micro service][11];
 13. [The sense of Done][12];
+14. How to restart a server;
+15. Case: How to find the root reason of high load;
+16. Post mortem report;
+17. Incident classify and recovery;
+18. Continuous delivery iOS;
+19. Before server request and upgrade: capacity evaluation;
+20. [Log management][13];
+21. [Split redis with business and move redis to aliyun][14];
 11. TBD.

 [1]:	decisions/0001-record-architecture-decisions.md